hoangcuong2011/UsefulScripts/Scripts and Datasets.md

 		>>> r = {key: rank for rank, key in enumerate(sorted(set(x.values()), reverse=True), 1)}
 		>>> {k: r[v] for k,v in x.items()}
 		{'a': 1, 'b': 3, 'd': 2, 'c': 2}

+53. **git: How do I get the latest version of my code?**

+		167
+		down vote
+		Case 1: Don’t care about local changes

+		Solution 1: Get the latest code and reset the code

+		git fetch origin
+		git reset --hard origin/[tag/branch/commit-id usually: master]
+		Solution 2: Delete the folder and clone again :D

+		rm -rf [project_folder]
+		git clone [remote_repo]
+		Case 2: Care about local changes

+		Solution 1: no conflicts with new-online version

+		git fetch origin
+		git status
+		will report something like:

+		Your branch is behind 'origin/master' by 1 commit, and can be fast-forwarded.
+		Then get the latest version

+		git pull
+		Solution 2: conflicts with new-online version

+		git fetch origin
+		git status
+		will report something like:

+		error: Your local changes to the following files would be overwritten by merge: file_name
+		Please, commit your changes or stash them before you can merge.
+		Aborting
+		Commit your local changes

+		git add .
+		git commit -m ‘Commit msg’
+		Try to get the changes (will fail)

+		git pull
+		will report something like:

+		Pull is not possible because you have unmerged files.
+		Please, fix them up in the work tree, and then use 'git add/rm <file>' as appropriate to mark resolution, or use 'git commit -a'.
+		Open the conflict file and fix the conflict.
+Then:

+		git add .
+		git commit -m ‘Fix conflicts’
+		git pull
+		will report something like:

+		Already up-to-date.
+		More info: How do I use 'git reset --hard HEAD' to revert to a previous commit?